M-Gweltaz/OC-Project-14-NPM-Lib/README.md

 # React functional DropDownMenu component

-A simple component taking only 4 params as props to work
+A simple component taking up to 5 params as props to work

 - @param {string} props.listName - The name and id attribute of the select menu.